akashsingh6474/DevOpsblogs/cll5nd3za00020amfgtaggnpa.md

 Congrats your application has been deployed on AWS successfully

-**Push the image to a public or private repository (e.g. Docker Hub )**
+**✅Push the image to a public or private repository (e.g. Docker Hub )**

-Follow some steps to push your image on the docker hub/registry(private)
+* Follow some steps to push your image on the docker hub/registry(private)

-After creating a docker image.
+* After creating a docker image.

-docker login
+* docker login

-enter your username and password
+* Enter your username and password

-now give the tag to your image name that you have created with the new image name that you want to show on your docker hub account.
+* Now give the tag to your image name that you have created with the new image name that you want to show on your docker hub account.

 ```bash
 docker tag imagename dockerid/newimagename
 ```

-now push your image on the docker hub
+* Now push your image on the docker hub

 ```bash
 docker push dockerid/newimagename
 ```

-Now you can see your image on your docker hub
+* Now you can see your image on your docker hub

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691699341409/81289680-8fec-4172-8fc8-b38a1070d71f.png align="center")

 you can make your docker image private:

-Click on the image that you want to do private
+* Click on the image that you want to do private

-click on public then click on setting Go on visibility mode then you can make your image privately
+* click on public then click on setting Go on visibility mode then you can make your image privately

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691699515382/478198c4-827b-4452-82f3-1b198e562c15.png align="center")

-**Create a Dockerfile for a simple web application Django Python app**
+**✅Create a Dockerfile for a simple web application Django Python app**

 there are a few steps to creating a Dockerfile for an application